 Maple syrup: Swap out the honey in this recipe for true maple syrup, not the stuff made out of corn syrup.

-How to make no bake energy bites:
+How to make no bake energy balls with protein powder

 To make this high protein snack, start by grabbing a bowl.